 Among all survey participants, this was the second most common reason cited for not accessing care, with 39 percent reporting fears of opening up about their mental health symptoms.
 Stigma around mental health issues and treatment, fear of negative repercussions, and difficulty expressing what they’re going through are all factors preventing young people from speaking to others about their struggles.

 For some LGBTQ+ teens, talking to family members about their mental health issues feels incredibly scary.
 This might be due to a lack of trust between parent and child, the family’s religious or cultural beliefs, or a family culture in which emotions aren’t usually talked about.
-To help families create an affirming environment, download our guide for supporting LGBTQ+ children.
+One-third of the young people in the Trevor Project survey reported this as a barrier to care.

-Nearly half (46 percent) of transgender boys and men cited this fear as a significant obstacle preventing them from seeking care.
-This underlines the importance of providing compassionate, gender-affirming care for trans people, as well as education about the process of accessing care.
+About 30 percent of LGBTQ+ young people cited this fear as a significant obstacle preventing them from seeking care.
+This underlines the importance of early access to care for young people, as well as increased education for youth and families about how treatment works.

 Newport’s Affirming Care for LGBTQ+ Young People

-Newport is dedicated to providing gender-inclusive and LGBTQ+-affirming care.
+Newport Healthcare is dedicated to providing gender-inclusive and LGBTQ+-affirming care.
 Our initiatives to support the LGBTQ+ community include partnering with The Trevor Project to provide support for their outreach and crisis prevention work.
-In addition, some 2,000 Newpor employees attended The Trevor Project’s in-depth Ally Training program, led by their public education team, in addition to specialized training for Newport clinicians to best support LGBTQ clients and families and provide inclusive, educated care.